A good headline is one of the bookends of any marketing copy. The other is the call to action.

 So there you have it, my ultimate collection of guides to help you write headlines that sell.
 It’s not an exhaustive collection by any means but these are the ones I refer to when I’m hunkering down to write my headlines.

-I would love to extend the list though so if you have a favourite blog post you are willing to share, add it in the comments!
+I would love to extend the list though so if you have a favourite blog post you are willing to share, add it to the comments!